Sorrento, Victoria: Tourist attractions

 Charter fishing boats operate from Sorrento Pier.
 A regular ferry service links Sorrento with Queenscliff 7 days a week, 365 days a year.
 Restaurants and shops line the main street, Ocean Beach road.

 Sport

 The town has an Australian Rules football team, The Sorrento Sharks, competing in the Mornington Peninsula Nepean Football League before winning flags in the PFA in 1929 and 1933, then the MPFL in 1935, 1953, 1964, 1969, 1979, 1980 then the MPNFL in 2004, 2008, 2010, 2011 (seniors and reserves) and 2012.
-Former St.Kilda footballer Troy Schwarze coached the four grand finals between 2008 and 2011, before Nick Claringbold took over for 2012 so Troy could follow his dream coaching St.Kilda's mid-fielders at their new facility in Seaford and on match days.
-Troy played with Sorrento in about 9 matches during 2012 when not required in the AFL, and the finals series.
-Ben McCormack took over the captaincy from Dave Lawson when Dave was appointed coach at Crib Point 3 years ago.

-The Sorrento Cricket Club, coached by former Melbourne CC player and mystic guru Nick Davern, also known as "Tin Hat", competes in the Provincial Division of the Mornington Peninsula Cricket Association, having won the Sub-District in 1989/90 and 2002/03, District Division in 2005/2006.
-It also won senior premierships in the Southern Peninsula Cricket Association (1922-1965) six in succession between 1946/47 and 1951/52, under Bill Clark and Arthur Robertson (3 each), then again in 1955/56 under Jack Mullen and 1957/58 under Derek Minter.
-Its first and only Provincial First XI premiership was 1971/72 under ex-Northcote and Collingwood player Graham Burt.
+The Sorrento Cricket Club competes in the Provincial Division of the Mornington Peninsula Cricket Association.
+Its first and only Provincial First XI premiership was 1971/72.
 Forty years on, the seniors had their next opportunity in a Provincial Grand Final losing to rivals Baxter in 2011/12.
-Season 2012/13 looked promising with the inclusion of ex-Victorian batsman Nick Jewell who scored 3 centuries before the Christmas interval, going on to win the Club Championship with 706 runs and 7 catches, including an opening partnership with Jedd Falck of 205.
-A second consecutive grand final appearance failed.
-In 2010/2011 Ryan O'Connor became the first player to win the W. B. Wedgwood medal for Sorrento but it didn't take long for the club to win another with Captain Anthony Blackwell winning in 2011/2012.
+Season 2012/13 looked promising with the inclusion of ex-Victorian batsman Nick Jewell who scored 3 centuries before the Christmas interval, going on to win the Club Championship with 706 runs and 7 catches.